logankeenan/api-definition/README.md

 #### Collections
 If we want all the members of a collection, we use a URI like this: `/products`.
 As in the case for a single item, the URI is plural since we are interacting with a collection.

-##### Pagination
-If there are many items in the collection, the API should split up the response into pages.

 ##### Filtering
 When accessing a collection, a client might want to filter by properties on the resource.
 The RESTful way to do this is to use a query string made up of individual key-value parameters, which is appended to the URI for the resource collection.